NoaVelasco/netbox-test/README.md

   --list-statuses  Show available statuses
 ```

 To run the script, you need the API token and the status.
-If you don't provide an URL, the scripts uses by default http://localhost:8000.
+If you don't provide a URL, the script uses http://localhost:8000 by default.

 You can create a new token through the user menu: